Cluster Management

 To delete a cluster, execute the following command (admin role required):

-astroctl clusters delete <cluster-name>
+astroctl infra k8s delete <cluster-name>

 🛠️ Get Cluster Details